Apollo Intensa Emozione: Vehicle information

-Design language

-The exterior design is based on airflow and nature, insects and marine animals in particular.
-The interior is based entirely on the nature theme, with a cocoon-style carbon fiber tub cockpit, in the style of a leather-wrapped prototype race car.
-Apart from the natural thought, the car was also intended to have a design that would stand out from all other sports cars.

-Performance data

-Specifications and vehicle performance
+Specifications and performance

-The Intensa Emozione uses a Ferrari derived 6.3-litre naturally-aspirated F140FE V12 developed by Autotecnica Motori and HWA AG.
-It is rated approximately 780 PS at 8,500 rpm and around 760 Nm of torque at 6,000 rpm.
-The engine reportedly has a redline of 9,000 rpm.
+The Intensa Emozione uses a Ferrari derived 6.3 L naturally-aspirated F140 V12 engine developed by Autotecnica Motori and HWA AG.
+The engine is rated at approximately 780 PS at 8,500 rpm and around 760 Nm of torque at 6,000 rpm, and reportedly has a redline of 9,000 rpm.
 All of the power is sent to the rear wheels through a 6-speed Hewland sequential manual transmission.
 The weight stands at 2755 lbs.

 The dampers are built by Bilstein, and are three-way adjustable (comfort, sport, auto).
-The car utilises Brembo carbon ceramic brakes with sizes 380 x 34 mm at the front and rear along with 6-piston callipers up front and 4-piston callipers at the rear.
+The Intensa Emozione utilizes Brembo carbon ceramic brakes with sizes 380 x 34 mm at the front and rear along with 6-piston callipers up front and 4-piston callipers at the rear.
 Michelin supplies their Sport Cup 2 high performance tires for the cars, to allow for maximum performance and grip.
 Pankl Racing Systems is the supplier for the differential.

 The Intensa Emozione is capable of accelerating from 0–60 mph in 2.7 seconds, with a projected top speed of 208 mph.
 The car produces a maximum downforce of 2976 lbs at 186 mph.